Livingston Parish confirms 51 new COVID-19 cases, no new deaths

-Livingston Parish confirmed 51 new cases of the novel coronavirus on Sunday and no new COVID-19 related deaths, according to the latest figures from the Louisiana Department of Health.
+Livingston Parish confirmed 51 new cases of the novel coronavirus on Wednesday and no new deaths, according to the latest figures from the Louisiana Department of Health.

-The Department of Health did not update its COVID-19 dashboard on Friday, Dec.
-25, in observance of Christmas.
-Sunday’s figures are from the last three days.
+This comes one day after the parish reported four new deaths, its most in a single day yet.

 The parish’s most recent weekly positivity rate report, Dec.
-10-16, was 13.10 percent, down from the previous week’s rate.
+17-23, was 19.50 percent, up from the previous week’s rate.

 Last week, Gov. John Bel Edwards announced the state would remain in its modified version of Phase Two.
 The new order is in effect until Jan.
 13, 2021.